OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ```

 ### Creating a release

-Using the Octopus CLI Action, add a step to issue the [create-release](https://octopus.com/docs/octopus-rest-api/octopus-cli/create-release) command to create a release
+Using the Octopus CLI Action, add a step to issue the [create-release](/docs/octopus-rest-api/octopus-cli/create-release.md) command to create a release.

 ```yaml
     - name: Create release